Vyral/nick-shivers/_posts/2020-01-13-whats-coming-to-portland-and-sw-washington-real-estate-in-2020.md

 **Rent values have gone up as well.** In Portland, we’re sitting at a $2,000 average.
 In Vancouver, that average is hovering between $1,700 and $1,800, and the average for Salem is just around $1,500.

 Why and what can we expect going forward?
-I believe that the first quarter of 2020 will be an extremely good first quarter.
+I believe that the first quarter of 2020 will end excellently.
 I’m seeing sellers who are more realistic in their pricing compared to last year.
-The only area where I can see a little cloud hanging over is the luxury market. **We’ve seen an increase in inventory of about six months in this type frame, but it all depends on the specific market we’re in.**
+The only area where I can see a little cloud hanging over is the luxury market. **We’ve seen an increase in inventory of about six months, but it all depends on the specific market we’re in.**

 That being said, I’m looking forward to a strong start to 2020 and I hope you are as well.